3jimboslice/exportify-to-m3u/README.md

 The code is easily adaptable for other usecases, however if your audio files are in their own directories this is outside the scope of this code.

 ### To run
-No dependencies to install, just put your CSV files in the same folder as the go file, make sure go is installed, and then `go run exportify-to-m3u.go` copy your m3u files into the same directory as your audio files, and enjoy having your playlists back.
+No dependencies to install, just put your CSV files in the same folder as the go file, make sure go is installed, and run `go run exportify-to-m3u.go` Then copy your outputted m3u files into the same directory as your audio files, and enjoy having your playlists back.

 Exportify is avaliable at https://watsonbox.github.io/exportify/